Andrew Sidamon-Eristoff: Political career

 After serving briefly as Chairman of the New York [Manhattan] Republican County Committee, and an unsuccessful race for New York State Senate in 2002, Governor George Pataki appointed Eristoff Executive Deputy Commissioner of the New York State Department of Taxation and Finance.
 In September 2003, Eristoff was nominated and confirmed as Commissioner of Tax and Finance.
-In his role as chief executive of the second-largest state revenue administration, Commissioner Eristoff oversaw a budget in excess of $400 million, managed over 4,600 employees, and was responsible for $77 billion in annual state and local revenues.
+As chief executive of the second-largest state revenue administration, Commissioner Eristoff oversaw a budget of over $400 million, managed over 4,600 employees, and was responsible for $77 billion in annual state and local revenues.
 He was a national leader in state- and national-level data sharing initiatives to support compliance programs; stabilized a multi-year $100 million IT project to build an integrated tax system; oversaw a landmark tax shelter amnesty initiative; and implemented project portfolio management and performance-based budgeting programs.

 In January 2007, Eristoff applied to the New York State Legislature to be among the candidates screened to replace former New York State Comptroller Alan Hevesi.
 In 2008, Eristoff served as Manhattan Coordinator for McCain-Palin 2008.

 On January 14, 2010, he was nominated by New Jersey Governor Chris Christie as State Treasurer.
 Eristoff assumed the duties of Acting State Treasurer on January 19, 2010.
 The New Jersey Senate confirmed his nomination on February 22.
 He was sworn in on March 2, 2010.
-The longest-serving Treasurer in almost 40 years, Eristoff oversaw a major department with almost 3,100 employees and more than 10 divisions spanning budget, revenue collection, public finance and debt management, benefits administration, pension fund investments, Statewide information technology standards and infrastructure, procurement, State facilities, risk management, unclaimedproperty administration, and the State Lottery.
-In addition to managing the development and execution of New Jersey's $30 billion-plus annual budget, Eristoff played a major role in developing Governor Christie's landmark 2001 pension and health benefits reforms, designed and implemented Governor Christie's Performance Budgeting Initiative, drafted Governor's Christie's $2.3 billion business tax reduction package of 2011, advanced significant procurement process reforms, managed several major privatization initiatives, restructured the State's IT governance configuration, and oversaw debt and financial management reforms that achieved $1.9 billion in budget savings and eliminated the State's exposure to $4.2 billion in risky derivatives.
+The longest-serving Treasurer in almost 40 years, Eristoff oversaw a major department with nearly 3,100 employees and more than 10 divisions spanning budget, revenue collection, public finance and debt management, benefits administration, pension fund investments, Statewide information technology standards and infrastructure, procurement, State facilities, risk management, unclaimed property administration, and the State Lottery.
+In addition to managing the development and execution of New Jersey's $30 billion-plus annual budget, Eristoff played a significant role in developing Governor Christie's landmark 2001 pension and health benefits reforms, designed and implemented Governor Christie's Performance Budgeting Initiative, drafted Governor's Christie's $2.3 billion business tax reduction package of 2011, advanced significant procurement process reforms, managed several major privatization initiatives, restructured the State's IT governance configuration, and oversaw debt and financial management reforms that achieved $1.9 billion in budget savings and eliminated the State's exposure to $4.2 billion in risky derivatives.

-In 2016, Eristoff supported the Presidential candidacy of Gary Johnson.
+In 2016, Eristoff supported Gary Johnson's Presidential candidacy.
 In 2020, he supported the Presidential candidacy of Joe Biden.
 In December 2022, Eristoff announced he was considering a run for Mercer County Executive.
 In January 2023, Eristoff decided not to run for the position.

+Eristoff had expressed interest in running against Bob Menendez for United States Senate in 2024.